-Please call 480-965-3561 or visit the Physics Main Office in Physical Science F-Wing, Room 470 to schedule an advising appointment.
+Current sophmores, juniors, and seniors call 480-965-3561 or visit the Physics Main Office in Physical Science F-Wing, Room 470 to schedule an advising appointment.
 Parking is available in Lot 46 off University Dr. Please do not email to schedule an appointment.

 How to prepare for your appointment:

 Express advising is limited to 10-15 minutes and is on a first come first serve basis.
 New students must make an appointment if it is their first advising session.
 Hours may change or be canceled at any time at the discretion of the department.
 It is recommended that you call the front office (480.965.3561) to confirm express advising days/times.

 Students should utilize express advising for the following reasons: